surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Optimized the printing of debug log messages within the webpage by using fewer action hooks.
+	* Optimized the printing of debug log messages in the webpage HTML by using fewer action hooks.
 	* Added WooCommerce product reviews to the meta tags array for the WPSSO JSON extension (Pro version).
 	* Renamed the 'wpsso_og_add_product_mt_offer' filter to 'wpsso_og_add_product_mt_offers' (Pro version).
 	* Added a new 'wpsso_og_add_product_mt_reviews' filter (Pro version).